 An important way to be found is to use industry-specific keywords in your profile.
 Don’t underestimate the power of SEO (Search Engine Optimization).

 Know what kinds of things potential employers or professional contacts will be searching to find a candidate like you, and be sure to include those words or phrases in your profile.
 This will make you more likely to turn up in searches, which will help get you and your profile noticed.

 2. Upload a Professional Headshot

 You may not want everybody to see your picture on the internet, but the truth is that your photo can help make your profile look more authentic and professional.
 Make sure that your photo is not larger than 80 x 80 pixels.
-In a professional LinkedIn profile picture, your face will take up about 60% of the image, your facial expression is vital – make it warm, friendly and shows you are trustworthy and approachable.
+In a professional LinkedIn profile picture, your face will take up about 80% of the image.
+Your facial expression is vital – make it warm, friendly and show you are trustworthy and approachable.